travis-ci/docs-travis-ci-com/user/multi-cpu-architectures.md

 > This is a beta stage of this feature and we are [eager to hear back from you](https://travis-ci.community/c/environments/multi-cpu-arch), both for `Arm`-based and `IBM`-based feedback.
 The definition keys used in the `.travis.yml` file may be further adapted on short notice.
 {: .beta}

-> `IBM Power` and `IBM Z`-based building is only available for Open Source repositories (at both travis-ci.org and travis-ci.com).
+> `IBM Power` and `IBM Z`-based building is only available for Open Source repositories (at travis-ci.com).
 While available to all Open Source repositories, the concurrency available for multiple CPU arch-based jobs is limited during the beta period.
 >
 > An attempt to run `IBM Power` and `IBM Z`-based builds for a private repository will result in a build run on standard, `AMD`-based infrastructure.
 For any commercial queries with regards to multi-arch builds before they are available, please [contact us](mailto:support@travis-ci.com).
 >
-> `Arm`-based building on `Arm64` CPU  is only available for Open Source repositories (at both travis-ci.org and travis-ci.com).
+> `Arm`-based building on `Arm64` CPU  is only available for Open Source repositories (at travis-ci.com).
 While available to all Open Source repositories, the concurrency available for multiple CPU arch-based jobs is limited during the beta period.
 >
 > `Arm`-based building on `Arm64 Graviton2` CPU now supports both Open Source and commercial projects.
 The total concurrency capacity is limited, but may adjusted based on the demand.